phoenixvc/cognitive-mesh/docs/prds/06-identity-sovereignty/contextual-adaptive-agency-sovereignty-widget.md

 - Enable organizational trust and adoption of adaptive agentic AI through transparent, user-configurable controls.
 - Raise compliance and auditability for all agentic decisions/actions across the mesh.
-- Reduce risk of autonomy/agency drift; avoid “black-box” agent behaviors.
+- Reduce risk of autonomy/agency drift; avoid "black-box" agent behaviors.
 - Accelerate rollout by providing a plug-and-play panel portfolio for all mesh agent UIs.

 ### User Goals